PelagicCreatures/marlin-app/README.md

 	* app.js - express app
 	* gruntfile.js - grunt automation
 	* webpack.config.js - webpack automation for ES6 and SCSS (material.io etc)

-## using this project as a template
-git remote add template https://github.com/antiSocialNet/user-boilerplate.git git fetch --all git merge template/master --allow-unrelated-histories

-Any changes to files in this project can then be merged into your project